When does your next submission period begin?

 What's the deal with the submission form?

 A couple weeks before submissions open, we make a submission form available for download on our submission page.
 It asks a few questions about your play and what you hope to get out of the development process with Fresh Ink.
-We take these responses very seriously when making our selections, so we encourage you to be as thoughtful and thorough as possible.
+We take these responses very seriously when making our selections, so we encourage you to be as thoughtful and specific as possible.
+If you have questions about the form, let us know!

 Can I submit a play I've previously submitted?

 We strongly encourage you to send us something new each year.
-If you do send a previously submitted work, it should be significantly revised.
+If you do want to send a previously submitted work, it should be significantly revised, and we recommend including detailed notes about the ways in which the script has been updated in your submission email.

 Does my play need to be finished before I submit?

 Nope!
-You’re play does not need to be 100% production-ready, and in fact, you’re unlikely to get selected for our season if it is.
+Your play does not need to be 100% production-ready, and in fact, you’re unlikely to get selected for our season if it is.
 We are looking for scripts with potential -- plays that intrigue us and will benefit from some focused collaboration with our artistic team.
-The submission draft should be reasonably fleshed out though, so we can see what you’re trying to accomplish with the script.
+The submission draft should be reasonably fleshed out, so we can see what you’re trying to accomplish with the script, but it's ok if you're still working through some big questions.
 On your submission form, be as clear as possible about your intentions for the play and what you hope to gain from a development cycle with us.
 Your script might need a little tightening up, or you might be looking to totally revamp the plot and characters -- either way, we want to give you the tools to make it happen!

 How will I know if my play is being considered?

 You’ll get an emailed response the day we receive your submission that confirms whether or not your script is one of the forty up for consideration.
-Once the submission window closes, we expect the selection process to take about 3-4 months.
-You will receive an email letting you know the status of your script in the spring.
+Once the submission window closes, we expect the selection process to take about 4 months.
+You will receive an email letting you know the status of your script in the spring, usually late April or early May.

 I submitted my play already, but just made some revisions.
 Can I send you an updated draft?